0dayCIA/Telegrambot/README.md

 Information about The bot This bot Convert any sentence you want to a qr code,

 1 • Go to @BotFather in telegram

 2 • Make A New Bot

 3 • go to your host website

-4 • make txt named bot.phl
+4 • make txt named bot.php

 5 • copy/paste all of code in it

-6 • add you bot token to it and your telegram id and your username chanel if you have one 7 • setup webhook
+6 • add you bot token to it and your telegram id and your username chanel if you have one

+7 • setup webhook

 8 • have fun !